Ai-Kon 2017 Cosplay Contest

 WORKING WEAPONS ARE NOT PERMITTED AT AI-KON

-- Ai-Kon attendees may not carry or possess any working weapon at any time during the convention.
+- Attendees may not carry or possess any working weapon at any time during the convention.

 - Firearms that have the firing pin removed or barrel filled to make them unusable are still considered "real weapons" and are not permitted.